wuzue/rmovies/README.md

 # RMOVIES

-## rMovies is a simple movie collection.
+## rMovies is a simple movie collection using React.
 It displays the movie cover, title and it's genre. it's just for learning purposes.

 ![alt text](rm.png)